varya/steroids/_posts/phonegap_on_steroids/2013-09-03-prepopulated-sqlite.markdown

 ## Setting up your local database

-For the example below, we'll put the local database file to `www/data/Chinook_Sqlite.sqlite` in your Steroids project
+For the example below, we'll put the local database file to `www/data/Chinook_Sqlite.db` in your Steroids project. **Note that you need to rename the file to have the `.db` file extension – otherwise the SQLite plugin will instead create a new file at e.g. `Chinook_Sqlite.sqlite.db`.**

 On iOS, the SQLite plugin looks for databases in the User Files folder of your application, i.e. `Documents/`.
 Thus, to load the database from the App folder, we are going to use the `steroids.app.path` to get the relative path to our database file.
 On Android, we are going to use the full File URL and `steroids.app.absolutePath`.
 (Read more about the User Files and App folders in the [App Structure on the Device Guide][app-structure-on-device].)